event-catalog/eventcatalog/packages/create-eventcatalog/templates/default/events/AddedItemToCart/index.md

 ---
 name: AddedItemToCart
+slug: AddedItemToCart
 version: 0.0.5
 summary: |
-  Tells us when the item has been added to the cart
+  Holds information about the cusomer and product when they add an item to the cart.
 producers:
     - Shopping API
 consumers: